AtolagbeMuiz/HotelManagementSystem/README.md

 - The Database provider used is the Microsoft SQL Server Database which is a Relational Database.
 - EF Core was used as the Object-Relational mapper.
 - This project was imlpemented using the Repository Software Design Pattern.
+- JQuery was also used  to prompt or alert the user that the guest has CheckedIn Successfully.

 ## Check the Diagram below for the Entity-Relationship Diagram.
 This describes the relationship between the entities and the data model using cardialities.